Begun 2015 | 3,200 words

 I used to happily do everything on my phone, but a WordPress.com upgrade badly messed up my blog.
 It took weeks to sort out the messed-up HTML.
 After that disaster, I found that continued phone editing was highly unsafe.
 Now I only do it on the laptop.
 (Not so nice, WordPress.com!)

 Yes, I use HTML.
-WordPress upgraded to ‘blocks’, supposedly a user-friendly design tool – but it’s less flexible than DIY HTML.
-I tried moving a post to the new system, and it destroyed all my internal links.
+WordPress.com upgraded to ‘blocks’, supposedly a user-friendly design tool – but it’s less flexible than DIY HTML.
+I tried moving a post to the block system, and it destroyed all my internal links.
 (I use a lot.)
 So, no thanks.
 Anyway, I like messing about with HTML.
+(You can’t fully use the superior CSS markup language without paying for a ‘business plan’.)

 Why are some words and phrases in bold?
-Why not?
+I think it makes it more readable.

 Soothfairy – the overshare